AgustinSRG/hls-websocket-cdn/client-js/README.md

-# HLS Websocket CDN - Javascript client
+# HLS WebSocket CDN - Javascript client

-This is a JavaScript client for **HLS Websocket CDN**.
+This is a JavaScript client for **HLS WebSocket CDN**.
 You can use it in order to connect to the CDN servers and play the streams from a web browser.

 This client is built on top of [HLS.js](https://github.com/video-dev/hls.js).